-How Susan B Anthony and Elizabeth Cady Stanton record history
+How Susan B Anthony and Elizabeth Cady Stanton recorded history (1893)

 The letter was written in 1885, but Mrs Lawrence asserts that things are much the same now as then.
 It was dated at Tenafly, NJ, where Mrs Stanton was living.